carj/pyPreservica/docs/index.rst

     :return: A set of entity objects
     :rtype: set(Entity)

-   .. py:method::  descendants(folder_reference, maximum=25)
+   .. py:method::  descendants(folder_reference)

     Return the child entities of a folder using a lazy iterator.
-The paging is done internally using a page size specified by the second argument.
+The paging is done internally using a default page size of 25 elements.
 Callers can iterate over the result to get all children with a single call.

     :param str folder_reference: The parent folder reference, None for the children of root folders
-    :param int maximum: The maximum size of the result set between calls to the server
     :return: A set of entity objects
     :rtype: set(Entity)